 Learning Networks are discussion groups for organisations involved in projects funded either through the Erasmus+ programme or through its predecessor programmes – the Lifelong Learning Programme (including Erasmus, Comenius, Leonardo, Grundtvig and Transversal programmes) and Youth in Action.

 Learning Networks are intended to provide beneficiaries with a forum to meet, network and discuss topics of interest.
 These discussion groups will be one of the regular ways that those involved in European projects will be able to get together in person to talk about issues that interest them, to exchange project information and to build relationships with their peers.

-We run Learning Networks events twice a year.
-Events are open to all funded projects and are a great way to meet other projects, make useful contacts and engage in discussions relevant to your aims and objectives.
+There are two Learning Networks events a year.
+They are open to all funded projects and are a great way to meet other projects, make useful contacts and engage in discussions relevant to your aims and objectives.
 Find out more about our Learning Networks events.

-Watch the highlights video, with projects from across our three themes share their experiences of taking part in Learning Networks:
+Watch the highlights video, with projects from Widening Participation and Employability sharing their experiences of taking part in Learning Networks: